 Gregory Lane is an Assistant Professor at the Harris School of Public Policy at the University of Chicago.
 He is a development economist with a current research focus on innovations in finance, technology, and labor markets in developing countries.
 He, and fellow Harris Public Policy faculty member, Erin Kelley, have fielded a years-long randomized controlled trial on the ways in which tech interventions (in the form of a mobile app) can substantially improve traffic safety in the developing world, in their case by focusing on the behavior of urban minibus drivers in Kenya.

-Working together to advance data-supported technology policy
+Working together to advance data-supported technology policy.

 In late August 2023, Harris, in partnership with the Stanford Graduate School of Business, hosted a convening.
 The goals of the gathering were to generate thoughtful, non-partisan, expert advice to inform ongoing debates concerning the governance of AI and to build connections between academia and industry that foster greater investment in understanding critical issues at the nexus of technology and society.